An Introduction to Dynamic Case Management and the AgileApps Cloud

 “Case Management” turns out to be a nearly-ubiquitous description of people doing things in the real world.
 Case Management systems can help you automate such practices, but they require a number of capabilities including business process models, deadline tasks with automated reminders and escalations, rule-driven processes, and integrated email, as well as the ability to create procedures “on the fly” to handle exceptional situations.

 Such systems used to be very difficult to build.
 But not anymore!
 The AgileApps Cloud platform provides the tools needed to create such systems readily.
 In addition, it provides extensive capabilities, so a system can be created by starting from an initial application template to minimize the work involved.
-This paper shows what goes into a case management application and shows how easily one application can be built using the AgileApps Cloud platform.
+This article shows what goes into a case management application and how easily an application can be built using the AgileApps Cloud platform.
 Follow the process it describes to develop your own, fully custom systems.

 The World is crowded with “Dynamic Case Management” Opportunities